senner007/Loremsition/Readme.md

 # Loremsition
-High performance lightweight javascript library for sortable layouts and animated rearrangement.
+High performance javascript library for sortable layouts and animated drag and drop rearrangement.

 Optimized for mobile devices.